butterfly1991/ns-3-dev-git/src/wave/doc/wave.rst

 Helpers
 =======
-The helpers include WaveMacHelper, NqosWaveMacHelper, QosWaveMacHelper, Wifi80211pHelper and WaveHelper.
-Wifi80211pHelper is used to create 802.11p devices that follow the 802.11p-2010 standard.
+The helpers include ns3::NqosWaveMacHelper, ns3::QosWaveMacHelper,
+ns3::Wifi80211pHelper and ns3::WaveHelper.
+Wifi80211pHelper is used to create
+802.11p devices that follow the 802.11p-2010 standard.
 WaveHelper is used to create WAVE devices that follow the 802.11p-2010 and 1609.4-2010 standards which are the MAC and PHY layers of the WAVE architecture.